schatekar/blog/_talks/DRAFT-spa-conf-chatbot.md

 ## Process

-This is a good old "slides and talk" kind of session with a few demonstrations intermixed with a lot of opportunity for participants to get their questions answered.
+This is a good old "slides and talk" kind of session with a few demonstrations intermixed with a lot of opportunities for participants to get their questions answered.

 ## Detailed timetable

-75 minute session
+A 90-minute session

+15 minutes - Introduction and anatomy of a chatbot
+15 minutes - Building blocks of a chatbot
+30 minutes - Building a dialogue in Watson conversation 10 minutes - The best architecture practices for building chatbots 10 minutes - What makes a chatbot great?
+10 minutes - Questions from the audience

 ## Outputs: